Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 Option B (Simplified) — Pragmatic Approach

-Key point: api combines and uses both domain and infra. domain contains only pure Entities
+Key point: api combines both domain and infra. domain contains only pure Entities.

 Option A: Interface/Implementation Separation (DIP)